hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   no: dont show fft plot [the default]

-  yes: infer the sampling rate from timebase and number of samples in it.
+  yes: show fft plot of the ytickschannel data.
+The logic infers the sampling rate from timebase and number of samples in it.

   samplingrate: allow user to override sampling rate assumed, which is currently used by the fft related logic